Tuition fees for domestic and overseas students are set by the Australian College of Theology.

 + Government assistance

-Australian citizens studying eligible ACT accredited courses may pay their fees through FEE-HELP, a federal government loans scheme.
+Certain students are eligible to pay their fees through FEE-HELP, a federal government loans scheme.

 Eligible students studying approved courses (as defined by Centrelink) can access government payments including: